The Sweet: Origins

 The Sweet's origins can be traced back to British soul band Wainwright's Gentlemen.
 Mark Lay's history of that band states they formed around 1962 and were initially known as Unit 4.
 Founding members included Chris Wright (vocals), Jan Frewer (bass), and Jim Searle and Alfred Fripp on guitars.
 Phil Kenton joined on drums as the band changed its name to Wainwright's Gentlemen (due to there being another band known as Unit 4).
 Managed by Frewer's father, the band performed in the Hayes, Harrow and Wembley area.
 By 1964 the group was also playing in London, including at the Saint Germain Club on Poland Street.

 In January 1964 the band came fifth in a national beat group contest, with finals held at the Lyceum Strand on 4 May 1964.
 Highlights of the show were presented on BBC1 by Alan Freeman.
 Chris Wright left the line-up in late 1964 and was replaced by Ian Gillan.
-Additionally, a female vocalist named Ann Cully also joined the band.
+Ann Cully also joined the band as a vocalist.
 Mick Tucker, from Kingsbury, joined on drums replacing Phil Kenton.
 The band recorded a number of tracks including a cover of the Coasters-Hollies hit "Ain't That Just Like Me", which was probably recorded at Jackson Sound Studios in Rickmansworth.
 The track includes Gillan on vocals, Tucker on drums and, according to band bassist Jan Frewer, is thought to have been recorded in 1965.
 Gillan quit in May 1965 to join Episode Six, and later, Deep Purple.
 Cully remained as vocalist before departing some time later.
 Gillan's and Cully's eventual replacement, in late 1966, was Scots-born vocalist Brian Connolly, who hailed more recently from Harefield.
 Tony Hall had joined on saxophone and vocals and when Fripp left he was replaced by Gordon Fairminer.
-Fairminer's position was eventually assumed by Frank Torpey (born Frank Edward Torpey, 30 April 1945, Kilburn, North West London) - a schoolfriend of Tucker's who had just left West London group The Tribe (aka The Dream).
+Fairminer's position was eventually assumed by Frank Torpey (born Frank Edward Torpey, 30 April 1945, Kilburn, North West London) – a schoolfriend of Tucker's who had just left West London group The Tribe (aka The Dream).
 Torpey only lasted a few months, and in late 1967 Robin Box (born 19 June 1944) took his place.
-Searle, regarded by many as the most talented musically, disappeared from the scene.
+Searle disappeared from the scene.
 Tucker and Connolly remained with Wainwright's Gentlemen until January 1968, when Tucker was dismissed.
 Tucker was replaced by Roger Hills.
-When the Gentlemen eventually broke up, Hills and Box joined White Plains who eventually scored a big hit with "My Baby Loves Lovin'".
+When the Gentlemen eventually broke up, Hills and Box joined White Plains who eventually scored a hit with "My Baby Loves Lovin'".